N-Shot Learning for Augmenting Task-Oriented Dialogue State Tracking

 \section{Method}

-Our method rises upon a simple hypothesis, which Figure \ref{fig:theoryExample} visualizes through an example: We define the function of a pair of turns in a dialogue by its slots and interactions with previous and next pairs of turns.
-For example, in the figure, there are two turn-pairs $S_a$ from dialogue A and $S_b$ from dialogue B. The belief states of turn-pairs that precede both $S_a$ and $S_b$ are composed of the same set of slot labels.
-The same can be argued for the belief states of turn-pairs following $S_a$ and $S_b$.
-Thus their function in the dialogue is the same.
-We claim that one can replace these pairs of turns after changing the values according to the parent dialogue state and still assume an end-to-end coherent dialogue, like the one in the figure.
-Our observations on the MultiWOZ dataset showed that this is largely true for task-oriented dialogues as the belief state history represents the ongoing topic, while the slot labels of the next turn give hints about the system acts.
+Our method leverages a simple hypothesis, visualized in Figure \ref{fig:theoryExample}: that the function of a pair of turns in a dialogue can be defined by its slots, and its interactions with its previous and next turn-pairs.
+The example has two turn-pairs: $S_a$ from Dialogue A and $S_b$ from Dialogue B. The turn-pair belief states that precede both $S_a$ and $S_b$ are composed of the same set of slot labels.
+The same holds for the belief states of turn-pairs following $S_a$ and $S_b$.

+Thus $S_a$ and $S_b$ have the same function in the dialogue.
+We hypothesize the interchange of these pairs of turns (after changing the values according to the parent dialogue state) maintains a coherent dialogue.
+Our observations on the MultiWOZ dataset showed that this is true to a large extent for task-oriented dialogues because the belief state history represents the ongoing topic, and slot labels of the next turn give hints about the system acts.

-Based on this hypothesis, our framework runs in a fully automatic, end-to-end three consecutive steps.
-First, we create turn-pair templates by delexicalizing (replacing slot values with their respective slot label {\itshape e.g.} Cambridge $\rightarrow$ train-destination) them, then store each template with the previous, current, and next pair's belief states.
-At this step, we also create a dictionary of slot label-value pairs which will become handy in the last step for filling in the templates.
-Next, we combine these pairs end-to-end to create dialogue templates, constrained that two consecutive pairs' dialogue functions do not break the coherency.
-We do this combination in a breadth-first manner effectively finding a tree where each node is a turn-pair template and every string of nodes from root to leaf is a dialogue template.
-In the last step, we create final synthetic dialogues by filling the slot labels in dialogue templates using the slot label-value dictionaries formed previously.
+Our framework implements this hypothesis in three steps.
+In Step~1 (\S~\ref{ss:ttg}), we create turn-pair templates by delexicalizing each pair (replacing slot values with their respective slot label),

+then storing each template with the previous, current, and next pair's belief states ({\it cf.} Figure~\ref{fig:template}).
+We also mine a dictionary of possible slot label--value pairs to be used in filling generated templates.
+In Step~2 (\S~\ref{ss:dtg}) we create dialogue templates by combining these pairs constrained such that two consecutive pairs' dialogue functions do not break coherency.
+We do this combination in a breadth-first manner, best visualized as a tree where each node is a turn-pair template, and every string of nodes from root to leaf is a dialogue template ({\it cf.} Figure~\ref{fig:tree}).
+Finally in Step~3 (\S~\ref{ss:sr}), we create final synthetic dialogues by filling the slot labels in the dialogue templates ({\it cf.} Figure~\ref{fig:surface}) using the mined dictionary.